 Marcia Howard has served as the executive director of FFIS since 1998.
 Before she was the big boss here, she worked for a variety of Washington, DC-based nonprofits, as well as the U.S. Advisory Commission on Intergovernmental Relations prior to its untimely demise.
 She also had a really good one-year gig in Grenada but she was too young to fully appreciate it.
 Howard holds a master’s degree in economics from the University of Michigan and a bachelor’s degree from the University of Cincinnati.
-Born and raised in Toledo, she remains a diehard Mudhens fan.
+Born and raised in Toledo, she thinks the Mudhens have the greatest sports mascot ever.
 She enjoys traveling to state capitols and helping state budget analysts translate federal “budgetspeak” into English.

 Deputy Executive Director

-Medicaid and Medicare • Other Health Issues • CHIP • Federal Budget Process •
+Medicaid • CHIP • Public Health • Human Services • Federal Budget Process • Grants Management

 Trinity Tomsic is deputy executive director of FFIS.
 Before that, Tomsic was a pretty big cheese in the Grants Management Division for Maryland’s Department of Human Resources where she was charged with managing more than $1 billion in federal health and human service funds.
 Tomsic also analyzed state budget and federal funding issues for the National Conference of State Legislatures and the National Association of State Budget Officers.
 She is the greenest person in the office, no, in the building, maybe in the city.
-She’s a vegan, recycles, turns out the lights, and grows her own vegetables.
-She loves dogs and they seem to love her back.
+She recycles, turns out the lights, grows her own vegetables, and spends most of her free time working on an educational farm.
+She loves dogs and chickens and they seem to love her back, though we’re not sure the dogs and chickens love each other.
 A Utah native, Tomsic holds a master’s degree in economics and a bachelor’s from the American University in Washington, DC.